 - The resistance to strength is defined as the capacity to oppose to fatigue, with loads greater than 30% of the maximal weight you can lift.
 It is immediately evident that this ability is directly related to the maximal force, in addition to the ability of the organism to withstand prolonged work (supported by the cardiovascular system).
 In fact, if we have a high maximal strength and we increase it with training, the same effort will prove over time easier to deal with than before.

-Let’s see how you train specifically: we saw earlier that the force is an expression of a muscle trophic but also of a trained CNS.
+Let’s see how to train specifically in order to increase the power of our punches: we said earlier that the force is an expression of a muscle trophic but also of a trained CNS.
 The nerve impulse manages muscle contractions through several factors: the intensity of the electrical discharge, the frequency of the discharge, the intramuscular coordination (individual fibers) and the extra muscular one (including all the cooperating muscles).
 To produce body training stimulus you need an overload equal to 80-85% of your maximal strength (used for only one repetition).
 A load of this magnitude does not allow a large number of repetitions, about 6-8.
 Despite the low repetitions, to increase the maximal strength you must work with loads slightly higher and less repetitions, around 2-4, or maximum 5.

 This is due to the fact that, by raising the load, training will be directed more towards the nervous component.
 This kind of training is not to be performed for each individual muscle, but just to the main muscle groups through basic synergistic exercises, such as the bench press, overhead, squats, deadlifts and tractions.
 These are the fundamental exercises that any athlete is obliged to know and use if he wants to excel in his discipline.
 You should perform these exercises with a pyramidal increase of the load within the same session, so starting from a very low load that will be increased from set to set, giving the utmost care for the technical and joint security.